-Under our trust documents, modification efforts that may be pursued while a distressed mortgage loan remains in a pool will not affect the timing or amount of payments of principal and interest to certificateholders.
+Under our trust documents, payments of principal and interest to certificateholders will not be affected by a loan that is being modified (or has been modified) and remains in the pool.
 If a modification as part of a loss mitigation alternative is unsuccessful, or if the guarantor so elects, a modified mortgage loan may be purchased from a pool as permitted under the trust documents.
 Such a purchase will result in an early return of principal on the certificates.
-Notwithstanding the modification authority provided in the trust documents, our servicing policies and practices as of the date of this prospectus prohibit any such modifications for mortgage loans in our pools.
-If we ever were to change these servicing policies and practices for a particular issuance of certificates, we would describe those changes in each applicable prospectus supplement.
+Notwithstanding the modification authority provided in the trust documents, our servicing policies and practices as of the date of this prospectus generally prohibit any such modifications for mortgage loans in our pools.
+In the event these policies and practices will not apply to a particular issuance of certificates, we would describe the applicable policies and practices in the related prospectus supplement.